GHopperMSK/schedule-manager/README.md

 ## Analogies

-If you want to add a video clip on your web site you don't have to create your own video hosting.
+If you want to add a video clip on your web site you don't usually want to create your own video hosting.
 Just upload the video on [YouTube](youtube.com) and integrate it.
+If you want to add a form/questionnaire just use [Google Forms](https://www.google.com/forms/about/) and integrate it.
 If you want to add a map just create whatever you want on [Google Maps](maps.google.com) and integrate it.
 If you want to add ad just integrate ad network of your choice.
 Why this approach can't be applied to schedules?!